Todd Markle: Education

 Markle graduated magna cum laude from the University of Georgia in 1986 and cum laude from Walter F. George School of Law in 1989.

 Legal career

 Markle began his legal career in Atlanta in 1989.
 He started his own law firm in 1996 handling general civil litigation.
 In January 2011, he left private practice to become executive counsel to newly elected Governor Deal.

 State court service

 In July 2011 Governor Nathan Deal appointed him as a Judge on the Fulton Judicial Circuit of the Fifth District Superior Court.

 Appointment to Georgia Court of Appeals

-In 2017 Markle was under consideration to for a seat on the Court of Appeals.
-On December 7, 2018 Markle was appointed the Court of Appeals to succeed William McCrary Ray II who was confirmed to be a federal judge.
+In 2017 Markle became one of 40 potential nominees for a seat on the Georgia Court of Appeals.
+On December 7, 2018, he was appointed to the Court of Appeals, succeeding William McCrary Ray II, who had been confirmed as a federal judge.